Religion and video games: Events and places

 Real world historical religions and events are used as inspiration for video games.
 For instance, while Assassin's Creed is fictional, it is set during the Third Crusade in the Holy Land; the player takes on the role of the Assassin Altaïr Ibn-La'Ahad and is involved in the conflict between Catholic Christians, Orthodox Christians, Sunni Muslims and Shi'ite Muslims.
 While these religions appear, they are portrayed in a "sanitized manner".

 Organizations

 Religion is often institutionalized, having a certain organisational structure.
 Most games in the Megami Tensei series involve a religion, or a cult.
+In The Elder Scrolls III: Morrowind, the Tribunal Temple rules over Morrowind and persecute those who blaspheme against their doctrines.
+The player is able to join the Temple and can rise through the ranks, eventually becoming Patriarch of the Temple.

 Religious violence

 In the action role-playing game The Elder Scrolls V: Skyrim a civil war is about to erupt between the Empire and the Stormcloaks.
 The Stormcloaks wish to worship Talos, a human ascended to godhood.
-The Empire suffered a defeat against the powerful Aldmeri Dominion, an alliance of Elves who have made the worship of Talos illegal.
+The Empire previously fought a war with the Aldmeri Dominion, an alliance led by a group of elven supremacists called the Thalmor.
+As a condition of their peace treaty, the worship of Talos was criminalized.
 It is up to the player to help in the conflict.